-The following options are available for moving the manipulator without drive energy after an accident or malfunction:
+5.6.6 Options for moving the manipulator without drive energy energy after an accident or malfunction:

-- Release device (optional) The release device can be used for the main axis drive motors and, depending on the robot variant, also for the wrist axis drive motors. - Brake release device (option) The brake release device is designed for robot variants whose motors are not freely accessible.
+Release device (optional)

+The release device can be used for the main axis drive motors and, depending on the robot variant, also for the wrist axis drive motors.

+Brake release device (option) The brake release device is designed for robot variants whose motors are not freely accessible.